-Subsequent to the year end the Company was informed by the Nevada State Division of Water Resources that it was forfeiting certain of our water rights at Pine Grove for non-use.
+During the year the Company was informed by the Nevada State Division of Water Resources that it was forfeiting certain of our water rights at Pine Grove for non-use.
 This was at the time when the Company was in the process of applying for a point of diversion change.
-The Company is now suing the Water Division for a return of its water rights.
+The Company sued the Water Division for a return of its water rights.
+The Company filed a petition for judicial review of the decision of the Division of Water Resources seeking reinstatement of the water rights and the right to apply for an extension of time to place the water to beneficial use.
+The District Court entered its written decision in August 2017 granting the Company's petition.
+Lincoln has applied for an extension of time to place the water to beneficial use and will apply to change the point of diversion of the water to the Company's proposed mine site.